On the Robustness of Answer Formats in Medical Reasoning Models: Limitations

 \section{Limitations}

-As one of the first studies to investigate ranked-list answer generation for medical reasoning models, our work opens several promising directions for future research.
-In this paper, we focus exclusively on ranked lists, but alternative non-list formats could be explored in subsequent studies.
-Although our evaluation is limited to the medical domain, the underlying approach may generalize to other fields.
-Further progress will also require larger-scale experimentation.
-We also restrict our study to a monolingual and text-only setup.
-Extending the approach to multimodal and multilingual settings is an exciting avenue for future research.
-Given our limited compute budget, these results are informative in our setting but may not fully generalize to larger-scale RFT training; however, we expect several findings to hold.

-While we report behavioral metrics, we do not conduct a detailed analysis of reasoning traces, as our emphasis is on the final answer format.
-Changing this format may itself influence reasoning traces, which we leave for future investigation.
-Similarly, more extensive exploration of data, algorithms, and hyperparameters--beyond what was feasible under our computational budget--remains an important direction.
+This work focuses on understanding \textbf{answer-format robustness in MRMs under controlled experimental settings}.
+Our aim is to characterize how changes in required answer format affect robustness and downstream evaluation, rather than to assess clinical readiness or real-world deployment.
+We view this work as a foundation for more comprehensive studies of instruction-following reliability in medical AI systems.

+We study three representative answer formats--MCQ, QA, and ranked List--which capture common patterns in medical evaluation and decision support but do not cover the full range of real-world formats used in clinical communication.
+Other formats, such as tables, hybrid structured–free-text outputs, or probabilistic reports, may exhibit different robustness characteristics.
+Exploring these formats is a natural direction for future work.

+All experiments are conducted in a single-turn, text-only, monolingual (English) setting, reflecting the design of existing medical benchmarks.
+We do not consider interactive or long-horizon scenarios in which answer formats may evolve as new information becomes available, nor do we study multilingual or multimodal inputs.
+Extending answer-format robustness analysis to multi-turn clinical interactions, such as iterative diagnosis or simulated patient encounters, remains an open problem.

+Our causal findings are derived from controlled comparisons of training paradigms using fixed model backbones, datasets, and hyperparameters.
+This design aims to \emph{reduce} confounding factors present in comparisons across heterogeneous existing MRMs, but it does not eliminate all sources of confounding: results may still depend on the specific model, data construction choices, and training hyperparameters/compute budget we adopt.
+Due to computational constraints, we do not explore substantially larger models, longer reinforcement fine-tuning runs, or broader variations in data composition.
+While we expect several observed trends to persist beyond our setting, their behavior under large-scale setup remains to be explored.

-Another limitation is the lack of medical benchmarks with multiple correct or ranked answers.
-To approximate this setting, we adapted multiple-choice QA datasets into a ranked-answer format.
-Developing benchmarks that better capture the diversity of real-world clinical reasoning is beyond the scope of this work but represents a valuable opportunity for the community.
+Our evaluation is also shaped by the limitations of current medical benchmarks, which typically provide a single reference answer even when multiple or ranked answers would be clinically reasonable.
+This also scopes our FKE hypothesis (\Cref{sec:hypothesis}) and the transition analysis (\Cref{subsec:transition_analysis_exp_setup}) to single-ground-truth settings: under benchmarks with multiple valid answers, interpretation of correctness transitions could change, especially for ranked lists where additional candidates can carry clinically meaningful information beyond the top-1.
+To study ranked-list outputs, we adapt MCQ datasets into QA settings.
+Developing benchmarks that better reflect the diversity, uncertainty, and prioritization inherent in real-world clinical reasoning is beyond the scope of this work but represents a valuable opportunity for the community.